Do you want to make a difference in the health and well-being of communities? If yes, the undergraduate Certificate in Public Health is for you!

-Public health works to improve the health of people and the communities where they grow, live, work, play, and age.
-Instead of treating individual patients, public health scientists and practitioners prevent disease before it starts.
+Public health improves the health of people and the communities where they grow, live, work, play, and age.
+Instead of treating individual patients, public health practitioners prevent disease before it starts.
 We work in and with communities to foster health and well-being for everyone.

-The undergraduate certificate in Public Health at UWM is designed for any individual interested in applying public health concepts, methods, approaches, and skills in their current or future career.
-If you want to make a difference in the health and well-being of communities, this certificate is for you!
+The undergraduate certificate in Public Health at UWM is designed for you if you're interested in applying public health concepts, methods, approaches, and skills in your current or future career.

-Students in the certificate program take courses from faculty and instructors in the UWM Zilber School of Public Health—the only accredited school of public health in Wisconsin.
+Students in the Public Health certificate program take courses from top faculty and instructors in the UWM Zilber College of Public Health—the only Council on Education for Public Health (CEPH) accredited school of public health in Wisconsin.
 Our faculty and instructors are experts in their fields and enjoy sharing their knowledge and passion about public health with our students.

 Students must declare their intent to pursue this certificate.
 The Zilber School academic advisors provide vital information and guidance to help students make informed decisions about their elective courses.
 Students are encouraged to meet with a Public Health advisor at least once each semester.
 To schedule an advising appointment, contact Zilber School of Public Health undergraduate advising.